Renault Master E-TECH practicality, seating & load space

-The Renault Master Z.E. is the most spacious electric vehicle on sale today
+The Renault Master E-TECH is one of the most spacious electric vehicles on sale today

-There’s no question that the Renault Master Z.E. is the most spacious electric vehicle currently on sale in the UK.
+There’s no question that the Renault Master E-TECH is among the most spacious electric vehicles currently on sale in the UK.
 Of course, it’s also one of the most utilitarian, and there are no passenger or minibus versions on offer just yet, so it only really has seats for three.

-Most of the space is behind the bulkhead, and there are four different panel vans on offer, called SL31, SM31, MM31 and LM31.
-The 31 refers to the Master Z.E.’s gross vehicle weight (GVW) of 3.1 tonnes, while the SL is a short-wheelbase low-roof van, SM is short wheelbase with a medium roof, MM medium wheelbase and roof and LM long-wheelbase and a medium roof.
+Most of the space is behind the bulkhead, and there are two different panel vans on offer, called MM35 and LM35.
+The number 35 refers to a gross vehicle weight (GVW) of 3.5 tonnes, while the MM is a medium-wheelbase, medium-roof configuration roof and the LM has a long wheelbase and medium roof.

-As standard, the Master Z.E. has a single sliding door and twin 'barn doors' at the back.
-These doors open through 180 degrees, while 270-degree opening is available as an option.
+As standard, the Master E-TECH has a single sliding door and twin 'barn doors' at the back.
+These open through 180 degrees, while 270-degree opening is available as an option.
 A second side door is available, as is glazing for all doors.

-A chassis-cab version was added to the range in July 2020, with a maximum payload of 1,620kg before conversion.
-This allows for a whole host of conversions including tipper, dropside and Luton box van.
+The LL35 platform-can model is designed to have custom bodywork added, such as a Luton low-loader.
+A chassis-cab version was added to the range in July 2020, allowing for a whole host of conversions, including tipper, dropside and Luton box van.

-Renault Master Z.E. interior space, storage & comfort
+Renault Master E-TECH interior space, storage & comfort

 The passenger seats have flip-up bases that reveal a large hidden storage area underneath, while there’s a big glovebox, deep door bins and storage trays on top of the dashboard.
 There’s a pull-out clipboard mounted in the top centre of the dash, while the roof is high enough to make room for overhead parcel shelves.
 You can add a suspended driver’s seat for added comfort, while height-adjustable passenger seats with armrests are available.

-Cargo volume is the reason why the Master Z.E. exists, as it’s designed for businesses that need maximum load volume from an electric van.
-The four panel vans (SL31, SM31, MM31 and LM31) have load volumes of eight, nine, 10.8 and 13 cubic metres respectively.
-If cargo volume is what you need, then no other electric vehicle will come close until the VW e-Crafter and Mercedes e-Sprinter arrive next year.
+Cargo volume is the reason why the Master E-TECH exists, as it’s designed for businesses that need maximum load volume from an electric van.
+The panel van has a load volume of up to 13 cubic metres in its largest form, along with a payload of up to 1,420kg.

 In This Review

-- 2Range, battery & chargingIts sheer size means the Renault Master Z.E. is compromised in terms of driving range
+- 2Range, battery & chargingIts sheer size means the Renault Master E-TECH is compromised in terms of driving range

-- 5Interior & comfortFunction beats form in the utilitarian Renault Master Z.E. cab
+- 5Interior, dashboard & comfortFunction beats form in the utilitarian Renault Master E-TECH cab

-- 6Practicality & load space - currently readingThe Renault Master Z.E. is the most spacious electric vehicle on sale today
+- 6Boot space, seating & load space - currently readingThe Renault Master E-TECH is one of the most spacious electric vehicles on sale today